Star Entertainment dives into NSW government's proposal to reform casino tax rates - ExBulletin

 Star Entertainment dives into NSW government’s proposal to reform casino tax rates

-(Reuters) – Shares of Australian group Star Entertainment fell nearly 12% on Monday after the New South Wales (NSW) government proposed to raise taxes on operators of casino poker machines in the state from July next year.
+Dec 19 (Reuters) – Shares of Australian outfit Star Entertainment Group fell nearly 12% on Monday after the New South Wales (NSW) government proposed to raise taxes on machine operators. casino poker in the state from July next year.

 Potential gambling tax changes, which will affect Star’s Sydney operations – which accounted for half of its revenue in fiscal 2022, according to its annual report – could raise an additional AU$364 million (243, $63 million) over the next three years, if implemented. .